adafruit/Fritzing-Library/README.md

 Adafruit is not a giant company (yet) but we try our best to support communities, orgs, schools, companies, events, people and products that share our values & goals.
-From sponsoring events like the Open hardware summit to tools like Fritzing, it�s part of our mission to help and celebrate open source.
+From sponsoring events like the Open hardware summit to tools like Fritzing, it's part of our mission to help and celebrate open source.
 If you like Fritzing, please considering supporting them as well!

 Subparts Art Attribution